zatarain/portfolio/nomad/SETUP.md

 chmod 755 /data/portfolio-web
 ```

-## Step 5: Create Pot Jails for Your Services
+## 5⃣️⃣ Create Pot Jails for Your Services

 See [pot_setup.sh](./pot_setup.sh) for automated jail creation, or follow manual steps below.